kyle-nl/cytr.io/index.md

 **Some of the jargon is defined [here](terms.md)**

 # Why should I trust you?
 Thats a good start, you shouldn't trust these guides alone - do your own research but make sure its from knowlegable sources.
 Random internet guides are not always deeply knowlegable on modern attacks or up to date.
-The authors of these guides have worked in the infosec community for over a decade in various roles from defensive security to offensive security and have tried to distill the most high value recommendataions
+The authors of these guides have worked in the infosec community for over a decade in various roles from defensive security to offensive security and have tried to distill the most high value recommendations

 # General Recommendations